 There’s no point running both Martingale and Anti-Martingale at the same time, in the same market and with the same setup.
 The strategies are opposites, and suited to different situations.

-While standard Martingale works better in flat, range bound markets, anti Martingale is better suited to volatile, trending markets.
+While standard Martingale works well in flat, range bound markets, anti Martingale is better suited to volatile, trending markets.
 That’s not so say it won’t work sometimes in flat or trendless conditions.
 It’s just the idea behind it is to escalate the exposure on a rising or falling market.
 This is where most of the big profits are made.

 The “preference” for trends makes the reverse algorithm better suited to trading volatile pairs or for positive “carry” opportunities.